Master of Science in Management

 - $50 non-refundable application fee.

 - Official GMAT or GRE score.
 Submit your highest GMAT score for consideration.
-(No waivers granted.)
+(Note: For LMU students with a GPA of 3.2 or higher, the GMAT/GRE requirement is waived.)

 - GMAT scores are sent to colleges/institutions within 20 days of your test date.